ripienaar/free-for-dev/README.md

   * https://www.zoom.us/ - Secure Video and Web conferencing, add-ons available.
 Free limited to 40 min
   * https://ideascale.com/ - Allow clients to submit ideas and vote, free for 25 members in 1 community
   * https://filehero.io/ - Make it easy to access your company's file storage from a corporate download page.
 Free for 5 concurrent downloads
-  * https://codenvy.com/ - Share developer environments for your project.
-Includes configuration for the browser IDE, build, debug and run environments.
-Free tier with 4 GB environments and support for 90+ languages
   * http://wistia.com/ - Video hosting with viewer analytics, HD video delivery, and marketing tools to help understand your visitors, 25 videos and Wistia branded player
   * https://cnverg.com/ - Real-time shared visual workspace, whiteboard, GitHub integration.
 Free 5 GB, 5 spaces and 5 collaborators, no GitHub repos